tauri-apps/tauri-docs/docs/en/usage/contributor-guide.md

 Tauri is a polyglot system that uses:

 - git
-- node
+- Node.js
-- rust
+- Rust
-- github actions
+- GitHub actions

-It can be developed on Mac, Linux and Windows.
+It can be developed on macOS, Linux and Windows.

 ## Contribution Flow